 Humanities: Geography, History and Religious Education

 We want to equip our children with knowledge of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 We want our children to be inspired and curious about the world and its people.
 We are currently working as a school to become single-use plastic free and the children are amazing champions for our wonderful planet.
-Educational trips are used within our topics to enhance the geography curriculum.
+Educational visits are used within our topics to enhance the geography curriculum.

 History helps children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
 We want the children at our school to be inspired and curious to find out more about the past, to develop their knowledge and understanding so that they are equipped to think critically, consider evidence and develop perceptive questioning and judgement.

 We follow the Devon Agreed Syllabus for Religious Education (RE) and link RE in to our topic based learning where appropriate.
 We learn about different festivals from different cultures and religions so that the children can experience them for themselves.
 Children have the opportunity to visit different places of worship to experience the awe and wonder and have the opportunity to meet different people.